Milk coffee

 Milk coffee is a category of coffee-based drinks made with milk.
 Johan Nieuhof, the Dutch ambassador to China, is credited as the first person to drink coffee with milk when he experimented with it around 1660.

 Varieties

 Breve

-Breve is an espresso made with a steamed mixture of half milk and half cream (i.e., half and half).
+Breve (BREH-vay) is an espresso made with a steamed mixture of half milk and half cream (i.e., half and half).
 Its size can vary.
 The name relates to the use of cream and milk.